Thomas Bonacum

 Thomas Bonacum (January 29, 1847 – February 4, 1911) was an Irish-born American prelate of the Catholic Church.
 He was the first bishop of the Diocese of Lincoln in Nebraska, serving from 1887 until his death in 1911.

 Biography

 Early life

-Thomas Bonacum was born January 29, 1847, in Penane,near Thurles, County Tipperary in Ireland, the youngest of four children of Edmund and Mary (née McGrath) Bonacum.
+Thomas Bonacum was born January 29, 1847, in Penane, near Thurles, County Tipperary in Ireland, the youngest of four children of Edmund and Mary (née McGrath) Bonacum.
 While he was still an infant, the family immigrated to the United States in 1848, settling in St. Louis, Missouri.

-Bonacum received his early education in St. Louis before attending Saint Francis de Sales Seminary, near Milwaukee, from 1863 to 1867.
-Returning to Missouri, he completed his studies for the priesthood at St. Vincent's Seminary in Cape Girardeau.
+Bonacum received his early education in St. Louis before attending Saint Francis de Sales Seminary in St. Francis, Wisconsin, from 1863 to 1867.
+Returning to Missouri, he completed his studies for the priesthood at St. Vincent's Seminary in Cape Girardeau, Missouri.